-Kikar Hamusica holds various events (including free concerts), several restaurants, an art gallery, gift shop and of course the Hebrew Music Museum.
+Kikar Hamusica holds various events (including free concerts), several restaurants, an art gallery, a gift shop, and of course, the Hebrew Music Museum.

-You can find additional information and concert timetable at Music Square’s official site.
+You can find additional information and the concert timetable at Music Square’s official site.

 The Seven Spaces

-Each room is designed in accordance with the geographical area.
+Each room is designed per the geographical area.